 The American Council on Renewable Energy (ACORE) is seeking a passionate, energetic and talented communications intern to join our team and help us deliver on our mission to accelerate the transition to a renewable energy economy.
 The intern role will involve supporting efforts around web content development, event promotion, social media management, earned media outreach and industry collaboration.

-You are invited to apply for the internship program by submitting a cover letter and resume to firstname.lastname@example.org In your cover letter, let us get to know you by explaining what you would like to gain from an ACORE internship, why you want to make a career in the renewable energy industry, and what kind of future career paths are of interest to you.
+You are invited to apply for the internship program by submitting a cover letter and resume.
+In your cover letter, tell us why you want work in the renewable energy industry and what you would gain from an ACORE communications internship.

 The Ørsted Mentorship Program

-ACORE is committed to social and economic justice as part of the transition to a greener future, and is actively working to cultivate a culture on inclusion and equity within the renewable energy sector.
-To this end, we have partnered with Ørsted to connect select interns with an industry mentor who will serve as a resource during and after the ACORE internship.
-If you are interested in the Ørsted Mentorship Program, please indicate in your cover letter why you feel you would be a good candidate.
+ACORE is committed to social and economic justice as part of the transition to a greener future, and is actively working to cultivate a culture of inclusion and equity within the renewable energy sector.
+To this end, we have partnered with Orsted to connect select interns with an industry mentor who will serve as a resource during and after the ACORE internship.
+If you are interested in the Orsted Mentorship Program, please indicate in your cover letter why you feel you would be a good candidate.